However, for the most part, if you are looking backwards, you can not be looking forward.

 As President Reagan was exiting the hotel, he turned to answer a question from the media, and within seconds six shots were fired from the pistol being held by John Hinkley, Jr.

-One bullet would hit Press Secretary James Brady in the head, another would hit a police officer as well.
+One bullet would critically injure Press Secretary James Brady, another would hit a police officer as well.

 One bullet went through a half inch space between the door and the body of the car, striking the President.